needle-mirror/com.unity.netcode/Documentation~/networked-cube.md

 ## Establish a connection

 To enable communication between the client and server, you need to establish a [connection](network-connection.md).
-In Netcode for Entities, the simplest way of achieving this is to use the auto-connect feature.
-You can use the auto-connect feature by inheriting from the `ClientServerBootstrap`, then setting the `AutoConnectPort` to your chosen port.
+In Netcode for Entities, the simplest way of achieving this is to use the auto-connect feature, which is enabled by default (`AutoConnectPort` defaults to 7979).
+To use your own port, inherit from the `ClientServerBootstrap` and set the `AutoConnectPort` to your chosen port.

 Create a file called *Game.cs* in your __Assets__ folder and add the following code to the file: